rantonkoga/tensorflow-example-2022/README.md

 ## Example Notebook.

+The end goal of the model is to be able to determine wearables based on a greyscale image of 28 x 28.

-The data in `data` folder is obtained from [here with the download links in the README.](https://github.com/zalandoresearch/fashion-mnist).
+The data in `data` folder is obtained from [here with the download links in the README](https://github.com/zalandoresearch/fashion-mnist).

 The data is then extracted using `gzip` library which is built-in to Python and follows the data byte format as mentioned [in this site](http://yann.lecun.com/exdb/mnist/) for MNIST handwriting.